-[Title] [Instructor] Natural Language and Image Media Processing Ryutarou Ohbuchi / Fumiyo Fukumoto [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] GTK511 2 Computer Science and Engineering 1st Semester Wed./ III Japanese/English
+[Title] [Instructor] Natural Language and Image Media Processing Fumiyo Fukumoto / Takahiko Furuya / Jiyi Li [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] GTK511 2 Computer Science and Engineering 1st Semester Wed./ III Japanese/English

 This course covers fundamental topics in Natural Language Processing (NLP) and Image media processing.
-The course is split into the first and the second half, and taught by two instructors.
+The course is split into three parts and taught by three instructors.

-The first half of the course addresses the issue of NL analysis and its applications.
+The first part of the course addresses the issue of NL analysis and its applications.
 We begin with a discussion of what is NLP and introduce some computational models for language analysis.
-The latter half of the first part introduces recent trend on NLP, i.e., solutions on several NLP tasks based on deep learning techniques.
+The latter half of the first part introduces recent trends in NLP, i.e., solutions for several NLP tasks based on deep learning techniques.